northwood-labs/terraform-provider-corefunc/README.md

 The goal of this provider is not to call any APIs, but to provide pre-built functions in the form of _Data Sources_ or _Provider Functions_.

+## Vote for features!

+[View the list of issues](https://github.com/northwood-labs/terraform-provider-corefunc/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc), and give a thumbs-up to the ones you'd like to see.
+This is how I prioritize the work.

 ## Compatibility testing

 * We have automated testing that runs on every commit and every pull request.